 - Create a release and deploy.
 The deployment should succeed, and one minute later the Tentacles will be upgraded.

-5. Verify Connectivity Between the 3.x Server and 3.x Tentacles
+5. Verify Connectivity Between the 2018.10 LTS Server and your Tentacles

-Performing the Check Health on your Octopus 3.x server should now succeed.
+Performing the Check Health on your Octopus 2018.10 LTS server should now succeed.

 If you have multiple Tentacles running on the same server, an update to one will result in an update to all of them.
 This is because there is only one copy of the Tentacle binaries, even with multiple instances configured.